Slow Cooker Pulled Chicken

 — Imsen

 - Boneless skinless chicken thighs.
-I highly recommend using chicken thighs for this recipe.
-The thighs stay juicy and succulent, shred easily, and absorb the sauce nicely.
-Chicken breasts tend to dry out quickly and won’t absorb the sauce as well.
+I recommend using chicken thighs rather than chicken breasts for this recipe.
+They stay juicy and succulent, shred easily, and absorb the sauce nicely.
+You can use bone-in chicken thighs, you’ll just need to pull it from the bone once cooked.
+Skinless chicken breasts tend to dry out quickly and won’t absorb the sauce as well.

 - Ketchup.
 Any brand works!
-We love Heinz® ketchup (not sponsored).
+We love Heinz® ketchup!

 - Dark brown sugar.
 Light or dark brown sugar will work.
-Personally, though, I think dark brown sugar gives this chicken the most flavor.
+Personally, though, I think dark brown sugar offers the most flavor.

 - Worcestershire sauce.
 This ingredient adds to the depth of flavor.